-The current version of KING is 1.4.
-Older versions are available here.
+The current release is KING version 2.2.5 (released on June 5, 2020).
+Older versions are available at the Download History.
 If you would like to use KING

 please e-mail Dr. Chen at wmchen

 AT virginia DOT edu.
 Feel free to use KING for your research, but please do not redistribute AND make profits.